Get Behind Me Satan: Background and recording

+Get Behind Me Satan was recorded in around two weeks throughout late February and mid-March 2005 at Jack's home in Indian Village, which was referred to as Third Man Studios in the press release and liner notes for the album.
+(Note: When Jack White records at home, the liner notes refer to it as Third Man Studios.)
+The band considered the sessions to be "cursed" as the tape machine and microphones would malfunction and water would drip from the ceiling, however things improved by the recording of "Blue Orchid" toward the end.
+When asked why they recorded this album at home rather than a studio, Jack explained that by that time they'd become stagnant in that environment and he was tired of debating with engineers over production and the use of computers.
+At the time, Jack felt editing with razor blades was "the way it's supposed to be done," though he no longer practices this.
+The decision to record at home was not predetermined, but the house had a large staircase that Jack believed was suitable for recording and The White Stripes had experience with recording at home with their second album, De Stijl (2000).

 Matthew Kettle, who had been mixing the band's live shows, recorded Get Behind Me Satan on a Studer 8 track tape machine.
 Six Coles 4038 microphones were exclusively used for the recording of the album.
 A Steinway grand piano was rented in order to achieve a fuller sound.
 The foyer served as the main recording space with the piano in the foyer and the drums situated on the second floor stair landing.
+Some songs were recorded in a back room.
+Jack had purchased a marimba (Note: Jack learned to play the marimba in high school as part of a music class.) not long before the recording and had it in the dining room, although he had no particular intention of using it on the album.
+"If there had been a sitar in the room and a zither," Jack said those instruments hypothetically would have been on the album too.

-The album cover and photos featured in the album liner notes were taken by Ewen Spencer during a five-day shoot at Jack’s home.
-On the twentieth anniversary of the album's release, Jack revealed that the object he held on the cover is a drugstore glass container that contains a unknown white powder and is meant to represent temptation.
+The album cover and photos featured in the album liner notes were taken by Ewen Spencer during a five-day shoot at Jack's home.
+On the twentieth anniversary of the album's release, Jack revealed that the object he held on the cover is a drugstore glass container that contains an unknown white powder and is meant to represent temptation.
+The cover was notably used in the 2006 Gilmore Girls episode "I Get a Sidekick Out of You", with Lane and Zach in Meg and Jack's positions, respectively.
 Mixing was completed at Ardent Studios by John Hampton and Jack in late-March, with mastering completed by Howie Weinberg at Masterdisk, two weeks prior to the release of the first single.